dconstructing/labyrinth-generator/README.md

 ## Principles

 The foundation of this generator is the underlying maze generator.
 It is used to generate a valid maze in which each space is accessible.
+I do not recall how that maze generator was developed/acquired.

 From that generated maze, random walls are removed until we get down to the desired number of walls.

-Because we start from a valid maze, we are assured that the final maze will not contain any spaces that are isolated from the others.
+Because we start from a maze in which all spaces are accessible, we are assured that the final maze will not contain any spaces that are isolated from the others.

 ## Build